PlakarKorp/docs.plakar.io/content/_index.md

 ## Current state

 At this stage of development,
-it is not yet suitable for production and should be used for testing purposes.
+it is not yet suitable for production but can definitely be used for testing and validation purposes.

 ## Requirements

-It requires Go 1.22 or higher.
+It requires Go 1.23.3 or higher.

 ## Installation